 Is pay-per-click advertising an instant jolt?

 Does pay-per-click marketing work?
 Will it quickly turn a failing (or new) law firm into a successful law firm?
-Is pay-per-click advertising like steroids where you get that instant success from it?
+Is pay-per-click advertising like steroids, where you get that instant success from it?
 These are the questions many ask.

 In talking to one law firm owner who tried it, the response I got is that “there is no meat on the bones.”
 In other words, this attorney tried it and it didn’t work.
 Just doing a cost-benefit analysis, his conclusion was that it wasn’t worth it.
 It simply resulted in more money coming out than coming into the law firm.
-He quit doing pay-per-click advertising altogether and began marketing other ways.
+He quit doing pay-per-click advertising altogether and began marketing in other ways.

-Others, on the other hand, have had good success with pay-per-click marketing.
+Others, on the other hand, have had success with pay-per-click marketing.
 For them, it works well.
 They like it and make it part of their regular marketing plan.

 So, who is correct here?
 Does it work or does it not?

-For those who are simply looking for a quick turn-around, the reality is that turning to pay-per-click advertising is probably not going to be the quick fix you are looking for with your law firm.
+For those who are simply looking for a quick turnaround, the reality is that turning to pay-per-click advertising is probably not going to be the quick fix you are looking for with your law firm.
 On the other hand, pay-per-click advertising can work for some (with fairly deep pockets) when combined with other marketing efforts.

 You need to develop a comprehensive strategy beyond the pay-per-click advertising.
 After all, pay-per-click advertising is expensive.
 Lots of marketing outfits will charge a lot to run and manage your campaign.
 If your funds become depleted at some point, what’s your strategy if the pay-per-click has to come down for some length of time?